VVAA WA Banner

 Vietnam Veterans Association of Australia WA Branch Inc

-VIETNAM VETERANS ASSOCIATION
+VIETNAM VETERANS ASSOCIATION OF AUSTRALIA inc

 The Vietnam Veterans Association of Australia Inc had its origins in 1979 when the Vietnam Veterans Action Association was formed as a result of the perception that Agent Orange and other chemicals used during the Vietnam War was causing problems for veterans and veterans' children.
 Since then it has become a strong national organisation with branches in each state.
 A more detailed history can be found here.
 More details on the National body can be found on their website.